-Collection defines the interface for retrieving iterator from the collection.
+Collection declares the interface for retrieving iterator from the collection.
 As we already mentioned, not every collection is represented by a list.
 The collection might store its elements in a database, fetch them via remote API or keep them in a Composite tree.
-Thus, the collection itself may create iterators since there's a limited amount of iterators that are capable of working with a given collection type.
+Thus, the collection itself may create iterators since there is a limited amount of iterators that are capable of working with a given collection type.

 Concrete Collection returns new instances of a particular concrete iterator class each time Clients request one.
 Note that the method's signature returns abstract iterator type.
 This makes client independent from the concrete classes of iterators.

 Clients can work with both collections and iterators via their common interfaces.
-This way they won't be coupled to the concrete classes.
+This way they will not be coupled to the concrete classes.
 It also allows adding new iterators and interchanging them without modifications to existing code.

-In general case, clients don't create iterators on their own, but rather get them via Collection objects.
+In general case, clients do not create iterators on their own, but rather get them via Collection objects.
 But a client can always create it directly if a special iterator is needed.

 In this example, the Iterator pattern is used to walk through a collection that encapsulates the access to Facebook's social graph.
 The collection provides several iterators that can traverse profiles in different ways.